-Many of these claims surfaced during the 2008 presidential election.
-Then, the rumors resurfaced in July 2015 after Donald Trump, a 2016 presidential contender, said McCain was only considered a war hero because he had been captured during the Vietnam War.
+Claims about John McCain first surfaced during the 2008 presidential election then were resurrected July 2015 when Republican contender Donald Trump said McCain was only considered a war hero because he had been captured during the Vietnam War.

->

-> It’s not true that John McCain was “promoted to squadron commander of the airfield named after his own grandfather immediately after crashing his third airplane.”
+Fiction.
+It’s not true that John McCain was “promoted to squadron commander of the airfield named after his own grandfather immediately after crashing his third airplane.”

->

-> McCain was promoted to squadron commander at Cecil Field in Jacksonville, Florida, in 1976 — after he spent five years in captivity at the “Hanoi Hilton” in North Vietnam.
-Also, the crash in North Vietnam was his fifth crash as an airman, not his third.
+McCain was promoted to squadron commander at Cecil Field in Jacksonville, Florida, in 1976 — after he spent five years in captivity at the “Hanoi Hilton” in North Vietnam.
+Also, the crash in North Vietnam was his fifth as an airman, not his third.

->

-> There’s no record of exactly how many hours McCain spent flying combat missions in the Vietnam War.
+Fiction.
+There’s no record of exactly how many hours McCain spent flying combat missions in the Vietnam War.
 He was, however, shot down and captured while flying his 23rd combat mission on October 26, 1967.

->

-> McCain attended the U.S. Naval Academy from 1954 to 1958, and was commissioned as an ensign in June of that year.
+McCain attended the U.S. Naval Academy from 1954 to 1958, and was commissioned as an ensign in June of that year.
 He retired in April 1981 with the rank of captain.
 In that time he received 17 awards and decorations.
 Besides the Silver Star Medal, McCain also received the Legion of Merit with a combat “V” and one gold star, a Distinguished Flying Cross and a Bronze Star Medal with a combat “V” and two gold stars.

 Several citations mention his achievements either as a prisoner or as a lieutenant commander flying bombing runs off the deck of the USS Oriskany.
 Some are signed by then-Secretary of the Navy John Warner, who would become a colleague of McCain’s in the Senate.